CowFreedom/ConstrainedOptimization/README.md

 # Example

 ## logistic_1
 Samples are included in the documentation and the Examples folder.
+A thorough and detailed manual can also be found there.